lambdaclass/concrete/docs/SPARK_CLASS_ASSURANCE.md

 ones are future-only, and which evidence checks must be run before claiming that a program is proved.

+For the planned LLM-guided proof-synthesis loop, see [PROOF_SYNTHESIS.md](PROOF_SYNTHESIS.md).
+Agents may search for invariants, lemmas, and proof scripts, but their output is never evidence until Concrete's ordinary replay path and Lean's kernel check it.

 ## Current Foundation

 Concrete already has several SPARK-adjacent ingredients: